 A private mortgage is another little-known IRA investment opportunity.
 When you buy a mortgage, you're the banker, at least for one property.
 A private mortgage company can match you to a borrower and handle the paperwork.
 Your IRA lends to the borrower, and the loan is secured by the property.

-But tread carefully, advises Harold Evensky, president of Evensky & Katz, a financial planning firm in Coral Gables, Fla.
+But tread carefully, advises Harold Evensky, chairman of Evensky & Katz/ Foldes Financial Wealth Management in Coral Gables, Florida.
 "You have to find a custodian to do it, and most of the major companies don't," he says.

 The second caveat is that typically these mortgages are for above-market rates, which suggests creditworthiness issues.
 "If someone is paying you over the market, you need to ask why," Evensky says.